Top tips to find part-time student jobs in Bristol

 Most universities will offer free advice to students looking to get a part-time job.
 If you can, book an appointment with one of your tutors or a member of the student success team and they will not only advise on what the best career path is, but might also be able to give you tailored advice on your CV and offer some tips for the interview process.

-Get your CV ready
+Get your CV ready for student jobs

 Now that you’ve had a chance to get some feedback (or constructive criticism) on your CV, it’s time to get it in shape and ready to be sent off.
 Make sure to include a short bio giving an overview of what makes you the perfect candidate for the role and try to leave some space for personal or academic achievements.
 Student CVs are normally quite slim on the “previous work experience” front, and prospective employers are aware of that.
 Try to make good use of this space to really sell yourself – adding a section with your skills and interests will help you stand out.